New psychiatry fellowship addresses looming shortage of community psychiatrists

 Fellowship Offers Diverse Range of Experience

-The one-year fellowship program starts in July 2019 with two fellows.
+The one-year fellowship program started in July 2019 with two fellows.
 They will go through a diverse educational experience, including a strong didactic base combined with clinical experience in community settings as well as expert speakers in community psychiatry, participation in national conferences and visits to community organizations such as missions, crisis clinics and prisons.

 The fellows will spend approximately 40 percent of their time at PPI where they will provide direct patient care, supervisory consultation, quality improvement, administration and internal program evaluation.
 The fellows will also design and present on a quality improvement project.